If you’re applying termite treatment on the ground, that may be all you need to do to eliminate common subterranean termites.

-Treating the ground is all that’s needed to eliminate common subterranean termites; but it may not work on Formosan termites, since they can also build their nests above ground.
+However, ground-only methods may not work on Formosan termites, since they can build their nests above ground.

 Confused?
 Then let’s demystify this process together.

 Subterranean termites build their nests underground and construct shelter tubes to travel back and forth from their food source in your house.